streamj/A_little_site/README.md

-A blog built on Django
+A blog built with Django
 ======================
 ### A single user blog